 A strong proponent of community-based marine protected area (MPA) programmes, Andrea believes in the partnership and placement of local people at the forefront of the planning, implementation and running of marine reserves, providing a sense of ownership and pride in natural resources.

 Andrea has been supporting the Love The Oceans team towards mission success and growth since 2015.
 “Research, education and community engagement is at the heart of the great work Love The Oceans volunteers do, and is essential to the development and realization of any MPA programme” she states says with conviction and a big smile.
 If you’d like to contact Andrea directly please email her on email@example.com

-Pippa Fitch is the Operations Manager for Love The Oceans and will be out in the field with the 2017 volunteers.
+Pippa Fitch is the Operations Manager for Love The Oceans and was out in the field with the 2016 volunteers.
 She has always been interested in bringing media and science together.